PinYuanChen/pinyuan.github.io/_posts/2023-01-05-delayed-deallocation.md

 However, if you leave the `DetailViewController` during the recursive calls, you will see that the recursion continues even though you have left the `DetailViewController`.
 Hmmm...seems like a memory leak.
 But how does it happen?

-Well, it's actually not.
+Well, it's actually not a leak.
 According to Apple's [document](https://developer.apple.com/documentation/xcode/making-changes-to-reduce-memory-use), a memory leak occurs

 >
 when allocated memory becomes unreachable and the app can’t deallocate it.